 How does it work?

-Offshore installation vessel Aeolus, which was purpose-built to construct wind parks, was put into service in 2014.
-With a top-range crane the Aeolus can lift more than 900 tonnes.
-This makes the Aeolus suitable for transporting and installing foundations and wind turbines.
+Offshore installation vessel Aeolus, which was purpose-built to construct offshore wind parks, was put into service in 2014.
+With a top-range crane the Aeolus can lift more than 1,600 tonnes.
+This makes the Aeolus suitable for the transport and installation of foundations and wind turbines.
 It has an advanced jacking system.
-Four giant legs, each measuring 85 metres and weighing 920 tonnes, allow Aeolus to be jacked up and work in waters up to 45 metres deep.
+Four giant legs, each measuring 85 metres and weighing 1280 tonnes, allow Aeolus to be jacked up and work in waters up to 45 metres deep.

 Heavy lift installation vessel

-In the Summer of 2016, Svanen carried out its first job under the Van Oord flag.
+In the Summer of 2016, heavy lift installation vessel Svanen carried out its first job under the Van Oord flag.
 It installed the monopiles and transition pieces for the Burbo Bank Extension offshore wind project in the United Kingdom.
-With a height of 102 metres and a lifting capacity of 8,700 tonnes, it is an imposing heavy lift installation vessel.

 Here we offer leaflets with specifications for our featured equipment.
 Please feel free to contact us if you would like more information.